wjiale960224/Data-driven-Venture-Capital-startup-ecosystem-analytics-engine/README.md

 Our client shared her concern about the current inefficient data analysis tool.
 She demanded a more user-friendly and customized tool for real-time portfolio tracking and extracting insights to facilitate future investments.
 After discussion, we outlined the following objectives:

 1. Build a website presenting an interactive dashboard for portfolio tracking and decision making.
-The dashboard should be able to clearly visualise key statistics, facilitate time series analysis, convenient comparisons between startups.
+The dashboard should be able to clearly visualise key statistics, facilitate time series analysis, and perform convenient comparisons between startups.
 2. Implement a database management system linked to the website, that can process small-scale data provided by the client.
-3. *Stretch*: Build a simple machine learning model that can predict potentially rising startups, contributing to client's future investment decisions.
+3. *Stretch*: Build a simple machine learning model that can predict rising startups with great potential to become large business, contributing to client's future investment decisions.
 4. *Stretch*: Generalise the tool for non-Australian or non-tech startups.